daneobyrd/SRP-Outlines/README.md

 The important files can be found in `Assets/Shaders/CustomColorBufferOutlines/`.

-I've moved some files around and added some for reference.

-The example assets included in the URP template have been moved to `Assets/Plugins`.
+The assets included in the URP template have been moved to `Assets/Plugins/ExampleAssets`.

 [v3.0](https://github.com/UnityTechnologies/PhotoMode/releases/tag/v3.0) of Unity's [PhotoMode](https://github.com/UnityTechnologies/PhotoMode) package can be found in `Assets/Plugins/PhotoMode`.